 stat -fc %T /sys/fs/cgroup/If it says cgroup2fs, you're already on v2.
 If it says tmpfs, you're on v1 and need to migrate first.

-Ubuntu 26.04 includes native support for NVIDIA CUDA and AMD ROCm toolkits.
-If you're running AI workloads — Ollama, vLLM, Stable Diffusion — the driver and library setup is significantly smoother than on 24.04.
+Ubuntu 26.04 ships with native support for NVIDIA CUDA and AMD ROCm toolkits.
+If you run AI workloads like Ollama, vLLM, or Stable Diffusion, driver and library setup is much smoother than on 24.04.
+See our AI hosting solutions if you're building something in that space.

-For dedicated servers, we're rolling out Ubuntu 26.04 progressively across our 120+ locations.
-If you need it on a dedicated server before the general rollout, contact support and we'll enable it for your machine.
+For dedicated servers, we're rolling 26.04 out progressively across our 120+ locations.
+If you need it on a dedicated machine before the general rollout, contact support and we'll enable it for your server.

-If you're running Ubuntu 24.04 LTS and want to upgrade in place, here's the process.
-Budget about 30-60 minutes depending on your connection speed and the number of installed packages.
+If you run Ubuntu 24.04 LTS and want to upgrade in place, here's the process.
+Plan for 30 to 60 minutes depending on your connection and the number of installed packages.

 Before you start: